Racism in Europe: Germany

 The period after Germany lost World War I led to an increased use of anti-Semitism and other forms of racism in political discourse, for example among the right-wing Freikorps, emotions that finally culminated in the ascent to power of Adolf Hitler and the Nazi Party in 1933.
 The Nazi racial policy and the Nuremberg Race Laws against Jews and other non-Aryans represented the most explicit racist policies in Europe in the twentieth century.
 These laws deprived all Jews including even half-Jews and quarter-Jews as well as other non-Aryans from German citizenship.
 Jews' official title became "subject of the state".
 The Nuremberg Race Laws forbade racially mixed sexual relations and marriage between Aryans and at first Jews but was later extended to "Gypsies, Negroes or their bastard offspring".
 Such interracial relations became a criminal and punishable offence under the race laws known as "racial pollution" Rassenschande.
 Racism in Nazi Germany was also influenced by Martin Luther's antisemitism.

-According to the 2023 report of The European Union Agency for Fundamental Rights (FRA), anti-Black racism is rising in European countries, especially Germany.
+According to the 2023 report of the European Union Agency for Fundamental Rights, anti-Black racism is rising in European countries, especially Germany.
 The survey, conducted among black immigrants in 13 EU countries, revealed that approximately a third of participants felt discriminated racially in the previous year, 10% more than the survey conducted six years ago.
 In Germany, 64% of the participants reported experiencing racial discrimination, nearly twice of the previous survey.